nawab312/AI_Infra/LLM_GenAI_Infra/LLM_Serving_Optimization.md

 Step 3: Model processes "The capital of France is Paris," → predicts: "a" Step 4: Model processes "The capital of France is Paris, a" → predicts: "city" ... continues until stop condition (max tokens, EOS token, stop sequence)

+Each next word = full model run again
+So if output = 500 tokens → 500 times model runs
+And each step depends on previous output → can’t parallelize
 ```

 **Why this matters for infrastructure:**